sir-josh/sanctum/README.md

 ## ✨ Description

 [Sanctum](https://sanctum-eth.vercel.app) is a cutting-edge decentralized donation platform that redefines charitable giving and philanthropy, prioritizing transparency, efficiency, and donor empowerment.
-By leveraging blockchain technology and innovative features like Decentralized Autonomous Organizations (DAOs), SANCTUM creates a secure and transparent ecosystem for donors, while also ensuring the legitimacy of the NGOs receiving support.
+By leveraging blockchain technology and innovative features like Decentralized Autonomous Organizations (DAOs), SANCTUM creates a secure and transparent ecosystem for donors to enable them to donate from different chains, while also ensuring the legitimacy of the NGOs receiving support.
 Here's why SANCTUM is a game-changer in the world of charitable giving:

 ## What Makes SANCTUM Unique: